-Internationally acclaimed animal portrait artist Ann Seward has portraits and wildlife prints hanging in homes worldwide.
+Internationally acclaimed, Ann has animal portraits and wildlife prints hanging in homes worldwide.

-Many of my commissions are given as presents and I get great pleasure in the cloak and dagger meetings with the subjects, and helping to keep the secret and surprise.
+As many of my recent portraits have been painted during Covid19, I have worked from owners’ own photographs and have been able to portray the character of those animals too.
+Often my commissions are given as presents and I get great pleasure from the cloak and dagger efforts in helping to keep the secret and surprise.